rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 * if `(e in E)`, then `(E(e) subset-of V)`

-Each edge `e := (x,y)` in the set of edges `E` is an element of the Cartesian product `V×V` over the set of vertices `V`.
+Each edge `e := (x,y)` in `E` is an element of the Cartesian product `V×V` over the set of vertices `V`.
 Because of that, each edge `e` has `x` as its first and `y` as its last vertex.
-As such, the endpoints of an edge are considered to be unequal, which is why the edges in a relation support a notion of orientation (i.e. the edges are directed).
+As such, the endpoints of an edge are in general considered to be unequal, which is why the edges in a relation support a notion of orientation (i.e. the edges are directed).
 Hence, endo-relations are understood to represent and define directed graphs.

 * `x` is the source, and `y` the sink of `e`
 * `x` is a source to `y` and `y` a sink to `x`